course banner image

-General Information | Grading | Class blog | Week-by-week | Useful links | Viking Code | Berry COM Job Bank
+General Information | Grading | Class blog | Week-by-week | Useful links | Viking Code

-Note: This Web page will change; please refer to it frequently.
+Note: This webpage will change; please refer to it frequently.
 Do not merely print it out the first week of class.

 Lose your paper syllabus?
 Download another one

-Several themes will guide our explorations, including:
+Several values or attributes will guide our explorations, including:

 · Critical thinking.
-In journalism as in life, you will find that not every question has a clear, unambiguous answer, if it has an answer at all.
+In communication as in life, you will find that not every question has a clear, unambiguous answer, if it has an answer at all.
 Expect to be challenged to think on your feet, to analyze ambiguous information, to find answers on your own, and to evaluate the credibility and utility of various sources of information.

 · Industry.